 Davíd Carrasco is a Mexican American historian of religions with a particular interest in religious dimensions in human experience, Mesoamerican cities as symbols, immigration, and the Mexican-American borderlands.
 His studies with Mircea Eliade, Charles H. Long, and Paul Wheatley at the University of Chicago inspired him to work on the question, "where is your sacred place," on the challenges of postcolonial ethnography and theory, and on the practices and symbolic nature of ritual violence in comparative perspective.

-Working with Mexican archaeologists, he has carried out 20 years of research in the excavations and archives associated with the sites of Teotihuacan and Mexico-Tenochtitlan.
+Working with Mexican archaeologists, he has carried out 30 years of research in the excavations and archives associated with the sites of Teotihuacan and the Great Aztec Temple in Mexico-Tenochtitlan.
 He has participated in spirited debates at Harvard with Cornel West and Samuel Huntington on the topics of race, culture, and religion in the Americas.
-This has resulted in publications on ritual violence and sacred cities; religion and transculturation; the Great Aztec Temple; and the history of religions in Mesoamerica and Latino/a religions.
-Recent collaborative publications include Breaking Through Mexico's Past: Digging the Aztecs With Eduardo Matos Moctezuma (2007) and Cave, City, and Eagle's Nest: An Interpretive Journey Through the Mapa de Cuauhtinchan No. 2 (2007; gold winner of the 2008 PubWest Book Design Award in the academic book/nontrade category) recently featured in the The New York Review of Books.
-His work has included a special emphasis on the religious dimensions of Latino experience: mestizaje, the myth of Aztlan, transculturation, and La Virgen de Guadalupe.
+This has resulted in publications on ritual violence and sacred cities; La Virgen de Guadalupe and transculturation; the Great Aztec Temple; and the history of religions in Mesoamerica, race mixture and Latino/a religions.
+Recent collaborative publications include Mysteries of the Maya Calendar Museum with Laanna Carrasco, Breaking Through Mexico's Past: Digging the Aztecs With Eduardo Matos Moctezuma and with Scott Sessions, Cave, City, and Eagle's Nest: An Interpretive Journey Through the Mapa de Cuauhtinchan No. 2 (gold winner of the 2008 PubWest Book Design Award in the academic book/nontrade category) featured in the The New York Review of Books.
+His work has included a special emphasis on the religious dimensions of Latinx experience: mestizaje, the myth and meaning of Aztlan and finding Latinx.

 45 Francis Avenue